 Covid-19 has shaken all industries across the world, some for the better and some for the worse.
 However, with an effective vaccine just around the corner, the bounce back to a functioning economy seems to be at the horizon and healthtech and healthcare businesses are taking a front seat here.
 The main reasons for this new development revolve around the fact that everyone is looking for healthcare these days, predominantly, healthcare that is affordable and accessible.
 Along with accessible healthcare comes the requirement for tech-based healthcare – which leads us to the realm of healthtech, a recent, yet fast growing industry.
 Here are a few startup game changers that are helping businesses in the healthtech industry prepare for a post COVID world.

 - Telemedicine as a feature has evolved over the last few years and we are seeing is grow into a game changer in the healthtech industry.
 As the demand for telemedicine grows, startups and quickly adapting to this demand with innovative technologies and products to serve customers quicker.
 Telemedicine is offering individuals better access to quality healthcare and a sense of independence as they do not have to rely on visiting the doctor/hospital when the situation arises.
 For doctors and professionals, it gives them a platform to keep better track of their patients while allowing them to be in the comfort for their homes.
 This will help mitigate risks and enable professionals to provide better quality healthcare overall.
+All the telemedicine communication systems will need to be be HIPAA and HITRUST compliant so you can be sure they’re safe.

 - AI in healthcare